 Throughout their science learning at Christchurch Junior School, much of the knowledge content of the curriculum will be taught through the ‘Working scientifically’ strand, which specifies the understanding of the nature, processes and methods of science for each year group.
 It should not be taught as a separate strand.

 These types of scientific enquiry include: observing over time; pattern seeking; identifying, classifying and grouping; comparative and fair testing (controlled investigations); and researching using secondary sources.
 Through these investigations, children should seek answers to questions through collecting, analysing and presenting data.
 Children are encouraged to complete ‘child-led’ investigations in Year 5 and 6, while in Year 3 and 4 they are taught the skills needed for this.

-At Christchurch Junior School, children’s learning is enhanced through opportunities to further inspire their scientific development through school visitors and visits, such as Winchester Science Museum and Planetarium and opportunities such as the annual Science Fair, A Family science Evening and an Astronomy evening.
+Children’s learning is enhanced through opportunities to further inspire their scientific development through school visitors and visits, such as Winchester Science Museum and Planetarium and opportunities such as the annual Science Fair, A Family science Evening and an Astronomy evening.

 Click here to see a Unit overview and key skills checklist of the topics covered in Science across the school.

 Art, craft and design embody some of the highest forms of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 As pupils progress, they should be able to think critically and develop a more rigorous understanding of art and design.
 They should also know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation.